damies13/BrassRazoo/Doc/Staking.md

-# Staking
+# Staking Protocol

 ## Minimum Stake Size

-The minimum stake size is 1,000,000.00 Brass Razoos
+The minimum stake size is 1,000,000.00 Brass Razoos.

-## Brass Razoo Stake
+## Stake Management Rules

-- When a stake has been allocated to a server it can not be spent until it has been de-staked
+**Ownership and Financial Guarantee**
-- The ownership of the Brass Razoos remains with the person staking them
+*   The ownership of the Brass Razoos always remains with the individual who staked them.
-- The owner of the stake provides a financial guarantee that the record follows the rules
+*   The stake holder provides a financial guarantee that the associated record adheres to all stipulated rules.

+**Transaction Rules**
+*   A staked amount cannot be spent until it has been successfully de-staked.

+**Security and Recovery**
-- If a record is found by a subsequent staking server to be fraudulent the server will attempt to roll back the record, if this can not be done the stake will be used to provide any necessary refunds
+*   Should a subsequent staking server identify a record as fraudulent, the server will attempt to roll back the record.
+If rollback fails, the stake is utilised to provide any necessary refunds.

-- The owner of a stake must ensure that they trust the server that they stake their funds with.
+**Incentives**
-- The owner of a stake will receive a commission on every block that is generated using their stake.
+*   The stake holder will receive a commission on every block generated using their stake.

+**Stake Holder Prerequisite**
+*   Stake holders must exercise due diligence and trust the server with whom they are staking their funds.